General Value Function Networks: Algorithms for the MSPBNE

 This ratio multiplies the TD update, to adjust the expectation of the update to be as if action $A_t$ had been taken under $\pi_j$ rather than the behavior $\mu$.
 For the second difference, the Recurrent TD update is actually even simpler because the value function itself is the state.
 For the $j$-th value function---which is the $j$-th state variable---we get that $\nabla_\weights \vifunc{j}_\weights$ at time $t$ is $\nabla_\weights \svec_{t,j}$.
 Notice that this gradient actually corresponds to using the above chain rule update, by using $\vifunc{j}(\svec_t) = \svec_{t,j}$ as a selector function into the state variable.

 The \textbf{Recurrent TD} update for GVFNs is

 The TD update, however, is only an approximate semi-gradient update, even in the fully observable setting.
 To obtain exact gradient formulas, we turn to Gradient TD (GTD) algorithms.
-In particular we extend the nonlinear GTD strategy developed by \citet{maei2010toward}, to the MSPBNE.
+In particular we extend the nonlinear GTD strategy developed by \citeA{maei2010toward}, to the MSPBNE.
 As above, we will immediately be able to use any algorithm to compute the sensitivities in the Recurrent GTD algorithm.
 But, the algorithm becomes more complex, simply because nonlinear GTD is more complex than TD even without recurrence.

 We can use the following theorem to facilitate estimating the gradient.
 The main idea is to introduce an auxiliary weight vector, $\wvec$, to provide a quasi-stationary estimate of part of the objective.
 This proof and explicit derivation for the resulting Recurrent TD algorithm is given in the appendix.
 In the main body, we only provide the result for non-compositional GVFs: no GVFs predict the outcomes of other GVFs.
-This makes the algorithm easier to follow, and covers the majority of GVFNs used in the experiments.
+This makes the algorithm easier to follow.
 We prove the more general result and derivation in Appendix \ref{appendix:alg_details_derivs}, in Theorem \ref{thm:gradientsgen}. \begin{restatable}{theorem}{gradtheorem} Assume that $V_{\weights}(\hvec)$ is twice continuously differentiable as a function of $\weights$ for all histories $\hvec\in\Hist$ where $\dw(\hvec)>0$ and that $W(\cdot)$, defined in Equation \eqref{eqn_w}, is non-singular in a small neighbourhood of $\weights$.
 Assume further that there are no compositional GVFs in the GVFN: no GVFs has a cumulant that corresponds to another GVFs prediction.
-Then for
+Then for $W(\weights)$ and $\boldsymbol{\delta}(\weights) $ defined in Lemma \ref{lemma:mspbne_exp},

 we get the gradient

 \end{restatable} We now have two additional terms to estimate beyond the standard sensitivities in a typical RNN gradient.
 First, we need to estimate this additional weight vector $\wvec$, given in Equation \eqref{eq_secondw}.
 This can be done using standard techniques in reinforcement learning.
 Second, we also need to estimate a Hessian-vector product, given in Equation \eqref{eq_hv}.
 Fortunately, this can be computed using R-operators, without explicitly computing the Hessian-vector product, using only computation linear in the length of the vector.